SVCE-ACM/A-December-of-Algorithms/README.md

   - **Example**
     ```
-    2D matrix:
-    If strArr is ["000", “100”, “200”] then:
+    Input:
     0 0 0
     1 0 0
     2 0 0
-    2D matrix Input:"000", "100", "200"
-    Output:1
+    Output: 1
+    ```
+    - **Explanation:** It takes exactly one movement to reach 2.
+    ```
     2D matrix Input:"0000", "2010", "0000", "2002"
+    0 0 0 0
+    2 0 1 0
+    0 0 0 0
+    2 0 0 2
     Output:2
     ```
-    - For this input program should return 2 because the closest cell (‘2’) is 2 spaces away from the ‘1’ by moving left to wrap to the other side and then moving down once.
+    - **Explanation:** For this input program should return 2 because the closest cell (‘2’) is 2 spaces away from the ‘1’ by moving left to wrap to the other side and then moving down once.

 FAQ: